awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/sch-dis-ref.md

 1. Create an Amazon S3 bucket and upload the `data.csv` file you created\.
 Note the ARN of the created bucket\.
 For information about creating an Amazon S3 bucket and uploading a file, see [Getting Started with Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html)\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 Create a role with the `AmazonS3ReadOnlyAccess` policy\.
 Note the ARN of the new role\.
-For information about creating a role, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
+For information about creating a role, see [Creating a Role to Delegate Permissions to an Amazon Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
 For information about how to add a policy to a role, see [Modifying a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html)\.

 1. Run the following `DiscoverInputSchema` command in the AWS CLI, substituting the ARNs for your Amazon S3 bucket and IAM role: